Owen Tippett Game Preview: Flyers vs. Sabres

 Tippett Stats vs. the Sabres

-- The Sabres are 14th in goals allowed, giving up 27 total goals (three per game) in the league.
+- The Sabres are 11th in goals allowed, conceding 29 total goals (2.9 per game) in the league.

 |2023-2024 Season